-The Directors do not expect that the adoption of the standards listed above and other new standards will have a material impact on the Company in future periods.
+The Directors do not expect that the adoption of the other standards listed above will have a material impact on the Company in future periods.

-5. OPERATING LOSS
+5. OPERATING PROFIT

-The loss from operations of the Company is attributable to the principal activity of the Company, all of which was carried out in the United Kingdom.
+The operating profit of the Company is attributable to the principal activity of the Company, all of which was carried out in the United Kingdom.

-The audit fee for the Equitix MA 5 Capital Eurobond Limited of £14.4k (2019: £10.6k) has been borne by Equitix MA 5 LP, who will not seek compensation from the Company.
-There were no non-audit fees (2019: £nil).
+The audit fee for Equitix MA 10 Capital Eurobond Limited of £12k (2019: £10.6k) has been borne by Equitix MA 10 LP who will not seek compensation from the Company.
+There were no non-audit fees paid to the auditors (2019: £nil).